 Osteoporosis means pores or holes in the bone, resulting in decreased density and bone strength making them more prone to fracture.

-If you wish to be advised on the most appropriate treatment, please call to schedule an appointment or click here to request an appointment online.
+If you wish to be advised on the most appropriate treatment, please click here to request an appointment online.